Flexible engagement options

 Consider accessibility to buildings where meetings are being held.
 Review if facilities are hard to access by those with disabilities and avoid locations that are hard to get to for people without access to transport.

 Building trust is a long-term process.
-The past conflict between your organization and the target community may account for poor participation.
+The past conflict between your organization and the target community may be contributing to low participation.

 Begin by acknowledging past issues or concerns and committing to a more inclusive approach.
-Engage with community leaders and organizations to vouch for the process's fairness and transparency.
+Engage with community leaders and organizations to vouch for the fairness and transparency of the process.
 Address concerns openly and work to resolve them, demonstrating that participation is valued and respected.

 Empower marginalized groups